 Four Steps to Creating a Brand

-Designing these different elements that will ultimately form your brand identity probably sounds exciting, but you will first have to do some not-so-exciting things to create your brand strategy.
+Designing these different elements that will ultimately form your brand identity probably sounds exciting, but first you will have to do some not-so-exciting things to create your brand strategy.
 The following are four essential steps that will help to create a brand.

 1. Identify your target market

 Researching your target audience should be your first step.
-One of the mistakes is to believe that what your brand wishes to present will influence your brand identity alone.
+One of the mistakes is to believe that what your brand wants to present will influence your brand identity alone.
 In order for people to love your brand, they need to be able to identify and connect with your brand.
 Though, if you do not know who you are trying to target, how will you know what will be appealing features in the first place?

 Here are some questions to help you with finding your target audience and understanding them better: